dzapataHDI/nomemory/The-MockNeat-Class.md

 // Possible Output: 1984-05-10
 ```

-Example of generating a random date in the past between: [1987-1-30, now()):
+Example for generating a random date in the past between: [1987-1-30, now()):

 ```java
 LocalDate min = LocalDate.of(1987, 1, 30);